-The feelings never left her, and, after experiencing these memories for some time, she suddenly decided to draw a map where she believed these strange things had happened.
-She just knew that it was in Ireland, she was quoted as saying, ' I just felt so sad that I had left them, I realised then that I had to go back, so I got out a map, and I instinctively kept pointing to Ireland.
-After a while I was drawn to a place called Malahide.
-I just knew this was my home town'.
+These feelings never left her, and after experiencing these memories for some time, she suddenly decided to draw a map of where she believed these strange things had happened.
+She just knew that it was in Ireland and was quoted as saying "I just felt so sad that I had left them, I realized then that I had to go back, so I got out a map, and I instinctively kept pointing to Ireland.
+After a while, I was drawn to a place called Malahide.
+I just knew this was my hometown."

-But life got in the way, and she was still only a child.
-It was a few years later when Jenny got married and had her own children, that the feelings and memories surfaced again.
-Only this time they were stronger.So she started to think about tracking down Mary's family in Ireland.
+Life got in the way, however, as she was still only a child.
+A number of years later, after Jenny married and had her own children, the feelings and memories surfaced again, only this time, they were stronger.
+This is when she started to think seriously about tracking down Mary's family in Ireland.

 Beginning to Believe

 Jenny stated that if she were to trace the family, she wanted to make sure she did it right.
 She did not want to make mistakes or leave even the smallest doubt.
 It had to be the right house and the right family.
 Even more importantly, the names, dates and children's names had to be correct.
 So she consulted a hypnotist who dealt with regression therapy.